Murdo-C/captainmurdo.github.io/_posts/2022-1-3-long-live-web3.md

 ---
 layout: post
-title: The Web is dead, long live the web3
+title: The Web is Dead, Long Live the web3
 ---

 There’s an unbelievable amount of creation going on right now.